Use the Google tag for Google Ads conversion tracking

 The Google tag works in unison with another piece of code, an event snippet or a phone snippet, to track your conversions.

 To streamline your experience with using website code across Google products, you can use the Google tag to track your Google Ads conversions.
 When you create a website conversion action in the new Google Ads experience, you’ll see the Google tag instead of the previous conversion tracking tag.
-This tag should be installed on every page of your website.
+The Google tag should be installed on every page of your website.
 You’ll also have to add another piece of code, an event snippet or a phone snippet — depending on the type of conversion you’d like to track, to certain pages on your site.
 These snippets work in unison with the Google tag to track conversions.

 This article explains why you should use the Google tag, and how to implement it properly.
 When you are ready you can Set up your Google tag.